Documentation Index

 - LLM Rules — no stubs without justification, no duplication, always generate AI_NOTES

-You can validate completeness with skaro constitution validate.
+skaro constitution validate.
 Skaro also ships 12 presets for popular frameworks (React, FastAPI, Django, etc.) to help you get started.
+Each preset automatically activates a matching set of Skills — LLM instruction packs with framework-specific patterns.

 Artifacts